yvoievid/grokking-java-interview/README.md

    VirtualMachineError
    Handling: Errors generally indicate serious issues and are not meant to be caught by application code.
 They are usually unrecoverable.

+- If return is in catch block, but we have final -> final will be executed but it will not affect return statement

 #### CAP theorem
 ![alt text](https://miro.medium.com/v2/resize:fit:1400/0*Qfb1P6Pkm2-dY1UB.png)